arangodb/arangodb/README_maintainers.md

  - we specify the test to execute
  - we specify some arangod arguments which increase the server performance
- - we specify to run using valgrind
+ - we specify to run using valgrind (this is supported by all facilities
  - we specify some valgrind commandline arguments

 Running a single unittestsuite